AnnMarieW/dash-more-components/README.md

 # Dash More Components

->Note:  This is a library is for experimenting with new components for use in Plotly Dash apps.
+>Note:  This library is for experimenting with creating new components for use in Plotly Dash apps.
 This library is unpublished and these components are not intended for use in a production environment.

 >Based on this preliminary work, I was invited to do a pull request to add `Clipboard`, `Geolocation` and `Timer` to